 Philosophy Religion and Ethics

-You will be studying the key beliefs and values of Christianity and Islam, seeing how these beliefs impact lives and behaviour.
+You will be studying the key beliefs and practices of Christianity and Judaism, seeing how these beliefs impact lives and behaviour.
 You will get the chance to explore and discuss ethical and theoretical concepts that surround these belief systems and engage in thought-provoking debates on topical issues.

 Part of the course is studying moral and ethical issues and seeing how different people respond to them.
 You will not only learn key information that is related to our society but will be able to develop your own ethical thinking on ultimate questions.
 The course aims to allow you to develop your skills of reasoned argument and be able to confidently justify an opinion while still respecting the views of others.

 AQA GCSE Religious Studies A – 8062 Exam Board Link

 The course is broken up into the study of two religions and a number of ethical/moral themes.

 Key Christian Beliefs; Jesus & Salvation; Worship & Festivals; the role of the Church in the Community & Worldwide.